The two best-known devotionals of the 20th century were born out of grief.

 What else could she do to encourage Charles?

-(Other than pray and sing hymns which Lettie for hours each day).
+(Other than pray and sing hymns, which Lettie did for hours each day).

 Biddy had seven years to mourn Oswald’s 1917 death in Egypt, where they served at a YMCA camp during WWI.

-She was busy in the years following the war as she tried to reestablish a life in England.
-She had a daughter Kathleen, born in 1913, to raise.
+She was busy in the years after the war as she tried to reestablish a life in England.
+She had a daughter, Kathleen, born in 1913, to raise.
 Friends found their new lives and often went overseas as missionaries.

 Times were hard.
 She didn’t often complain.